Music is an integral part of our worship

 We are lucky to be supported by multiple organists: Michael Anderson, Matthew Coles and Alex Everett take the organ bench on a semi-rotational basis, each bringing their own interpretation to our worship.

-On special occasions the church’s own group of string players – St Michael’s Music – provide the music which is a real treat for us all.
-Brass players augment this for the ‘biggest’ masses!
+On special occasions the church’s own group of string players – St Michael’s Music – provides the music which is a real treat for us all.
+Brass players augment this when required.